nikita-kazakov/nikita-kazakov.github.io/_posts/2014-09-03-what-does-your-email-address-say-about-you.md

 **@aol.com** — What’s this thing you call “the internets”?

 **@localCableCompany** — For example @comcast.
 It is not ideal because you don’t control the email domain.
-If you stop usingtheir services, they could potentially take your email away from you.
+If you stop using their services, they could potentially take your email away from you.
 Secondly, the receiver might assume you’re working for the company, or he just might have had bad luck with his cable bill.
 Why bother when there are other better alternatives.

 **@university.edu** — This is actually a good domain name if you’re still an active student in college.
 The problem comes when you are applying for jobs and the recruiter thinks that you’re still taking classes or barely out of school.
 You’ll lose this email address once you’re out of school.